-NATIONAL BESTSELLER A Book of the Year Selection for Inc. and Library Journal This book picks
+NATIONAL BESTSELLER A Book of the Year Selection for Inc. and Library Journal "This book

-bestselling author of ORIGINALS and GIVE AND TAKE Nothing goes viral.
+bestselling author of ORIGINALS and GIVE AND TAKE Nothing "goes viral."
 If you think a popular

 movie song or app came out of nowhere to become a word-of-mouth success in today's crowded